CheshtaK/bookface/README.md

 ## Issues

 Please file specific issues, bugs, or feature requests in our [issue tracker](https://github.com/CheshtaK/bookface/issues).
+Follow the issue template provided while creating a new issue.

 ## Contributing